Now packaged in a reusable natural cotton bag.

 How to reuse your bamboo charcoal around the house

-After using the bamboo charcoal water filters for 2 months, don't throw it away!
+After using the bamboo charcoal water filters for around 2-6 months, don't throw it away!
 Charcoal also regulates moisture, reduces odours, inhibits mould and keeps food fresh.
 You can be creative and give your charcoal a second life, for example in:

 - mouldy kitchen and bathroom corners